dgshaver/llap_watcher/readme.txt

 /home/dansha/scripts/llap_query_watcher.py
 /home/dansha/scripts/conf/config.json

+4. Run the linux chmod command to make the script executable by owner.
+Example:
+chmod 764 llap_query_watcher.py

-4. The script is intended to be executed as a schedule task, and has been tested with cron.
+5. The script is intended to be executed as a scheduled task, and has been tested with cron.
 Use the crontab -e command to edit the crontab of the logged on user (if appropriate), and add a line similar to the following that executes the script every 15 minutes:
+NOTE: 	The use of cd command to set the current working directory before launching the script.
+	This required as the script uses a relative path to load its configuration file config.json from the conf folder
+#
 # m h  dom mon dow   command
-*/15 * * * * /home/dansha/llap_query_watcher.py
+*/15 * * * * cd /home/dansha/llap_watcher-master && /home/dansha/llap_query_watcher.py

 5. If the the cluster where the script is deployed is kerberized, there are the following additional requirements:
-5.a You must install the requests_kerberos module on the host where the script will be executed using the following command: pip3 install requests_kerberos
+5.a The script has a dependency on the requests_kerberos library.
+You must install the requests_kerberos module on the host where the script will be executed using the following command: pip3 install requests_kerberos
 5.b Select a domain account the script will utilize to kinit with the KDC, and name to the runner_kerberos_config in the config.json:
 "runner_kerberos_config": {
-       "runner_kerberos_user_keytab_location": "/home/sshuser/dansha.keytab",
+       "runner_kerberos_user_keytab_location": "/home/user/user.keytab",
-       "runner_kerberos_user": "dansha"
+       "runner_kerberos_user": "user@MYREALM.COM"
 }
+5.c You must pre-create the required keytab.
-5.c Use the Kerberos ktutil command to create a keytab for the runner_kerberos_user, and properly configure the file and folder permissions so the runner_kerberos_user can access the keytab file but no unauthorized users can.
+Use the Kerberos ktutil command to create a keytab for the runner_kerberos_user, and properly configure the file and folder permissions so the runner_kerberos_user can access the keytab file but no unauthorized users can.
 You can follow the instructions in the public HDInsight documentation:
 [https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-faq#security-and-certificates]
 ktutil
 ktutil: addent -password -p <username>@<DOMAIN.COM> -k 1 -e RC4-HMAC